tferracina/ArDCA-Python/writeup.typ

 $
   J'_(i j) (k, l) = J_(i j) (k, l) - J_(i j) (dot, l) - J_(i j) (k, dot) + J_(i j) (dot, dot),
 $
-where ""$dot$"" denotes an average over the alphabet.
+where "$dot$" denotes an average over the alphabet.

 Each $g_r$ is precisely the loss of a multinomial logistic regression (softmax): classes are the $q$ states of $sigma_r$; features are one-hot encodings of ${sigma_i}_(i!=r)$ with $(L-1)(q-1)$ degrees of freedom after dropping a reference state.
 Hence plmDCA is implemented as $L$ independent, weighted softmax problems with $cal(L)_2$ penalty (e.g. solved with L-BFGS or mini-batch SGD).
 Two variants are used in practice: asymmetric PLM, which fits each independently and then symmetrizes averaging:
 $